ceilingyear/KChart-Vue/README.md

 # KChart-vue

-A Copy Bitget K-line drawn by JS Canvas;Demo:http://www.jiahong.club/#/chart (If it is on PC, please open debugging and switch the device to mobile)
+A Copy Bitget K-line drawn by JS Canvas;Demo:http://www.jiahong.club/#/chart (support PC)

 ## Intro

 KChart-vue is an open-source K-line chart developed based on the vue framework, supporting related functions such as dragging, zooming, data loading optimization, damping, etc; all K-line data can be directly loaded (K-lines can be smoothly loaded without lazy loading).

 ## Property